 Ryu stopped for a moment to take in his surroundings.
 Nothing but a few candles to light the nearby hallway were in reach but as he looked around the room, he noticed that Frog had stopped all of his jumping and remained suspiciously still.
 His eyes were closed and the thick mist that covered the lower section of the castle seemed to roll into the room from the hallway.
 The mist was thickest closer to the ground, but visibility was still low enough that Ryu could barely make out the enormous Frog's chaotic movements.

 It was then that Ryu began to feel the burning throughout his body that the mist had caused earlier but this time it didn't come on as intense.
 The burning was focused only inside of his head, but it began to feel like his brain was on fire.
 He felt the pain coming on stronger but he tried his best to control himself.
 The pain ended just as quickly as it had started, and Ryu had noticed a warm feeling flush downward from his forehead.
-He felt where it had hurt and he couldn't see it, but he could feel the warm blood on his fingertips.
+He felt where it had hurt his fingers and he couldn't see it, but he could feel the warm blood on his fingertips.